|

 1929 and had to give it up.

-On the corner of Merrick Road and Nieman Ave. there was a very large,
+On the corner of Merrick Road and Nieman Ave. there

 empty Casino called the Chateau Madrid.
 It had been abandoned when

 Lynbrook became a "dry" town.
 It was our play house.
-All the kids in

 the neighborhood played in the "haunted" house.
-The property was
+The property

 bought by the Catholic Church and today the Church stands on the